slopezpereyra/slopezpereyra.github.io/_posts/2026-02-09-SocialMedia.md

 getting them to consider this as a viable alternative, is extraordinarily difficult.
-From non-monogamy and anarchism to ufology and anti-vaccine rhetoric, almost any fringe belief system—be it rational or irrational, fact-based or superstitious—encounters less social friction than the simple act of abstaining from social media.
+From non-monogamy and anarchism to ufology and anti-vaccine rhetoric, almost any fringe belief system—be it rational or irrational, fact-based or superstitious—encounters less social friction than abstention from social media.
 The fact that people usually recognize the evils of social media usage and yet are so reluctant to even considering abstaining from it indicates how deeply pervaded and needful of it they have become.
 In this, and